DixreuX/H1_ERP_System/README.md

   [29-09-2021] Added a search method and a direct to sql method, implemented commands to my main interface and sexperimentet a little.

+  [30-09-2021] Some small changes, had to switch project.